ryands17/case-study/README.md

 ![Architecture Diagram](./case-study.png)

-- This architeture exposes an enpoint via API Gateway to update the product quantity.
+- This architecture exposes an enpoint via API Gateway to update the product quantity.
 The endpoint is handled via a Lambda that updates the product quanity stored in a DynamoDB table
 - When a product quantity is updated, DynamoDB triggers an event via DynamoDB streams which is handled by a Lambda that filters the products whose quantity is below the threshold limit to an SQS queue
 - Another lambda is configured to consume messages from the queue and send it to an external webhook.
 This is configured in such a way that if the webhook response fails, it will send this to a DLQ for re-processing